Continuing Education Activity

 Treatment / Management

 The treatment plan determination uses multiple factors, including the type of rejection, the severity of the histological lesion, the chronicity score, and the recipient comorbidity.
-So what will be discussed is a general guideline, but tailoring medical treatment of individual characteristics is needed.
+What will be discussed is a general guideline, but tailoring medical treatment of individual characteristics is needed.

-1. Hyperacute rejection: No effective therapy usually leads to early allograft nephrectomy, and so prevention is the key by assuring through the following
+1. Hyperacute Rejection: No effective therapy usually leads to early allograft nephrectomy, and so prevention is the key by assuring the following:

-- i) ABO-compatibility between donor and recipient.
-Sometimes, it is advisable to address ABO incompatibility under specific criteria, and careful pre-transplant preparation of recipient with the removal of anti-ABO antibodies by plasmapheresis is an option, IVIG with or without rituximab
+- ABO-compatibility between donor and recipient.
+Sometimes, it is advisable to address ABO incompatibility under specific criteria, and careful pre-transplant preparation of recipient with the removal of anti-ABO antibodies by plasmapheresis is an option, intravenous immunoglobulin (IVIG) with or without rituximab

-- ii) Pre-transplant cross-match [complement cell cytotoxicity test]: Recipient serum is added to donor lymphocytes.
+- Pre-transplant cross-match (complement cell cytotoxicity test): Recipient serum is added to donor lymphocytes.
 If the test is positive (which means the recipient has an antibody that reacts with the donor HLA antigens on lymphocyte), one should not proceed with transplant unless these antibodies are removable pre-transplant.